-Based on this assumption, we expect a moderate increase in total business volume for FSNV in 2019.
+Based on this assumption, we expect a moderate increase in total business volume for FSNV in 2020.
 Taking into account the expected growth in business volume and the interest environment, the development of interest income should be at a similar level as in previous years.
 The financial statements have been prepared under the going concern assumption.

-Currently, there are no female directors on the Management or Supervisory Board.
-The Company will deal with this in the future.
+In principle, one third of the Management Board should be female; however, currently there are only two Managing Directors in the Management Board of the Company.
+The Company will deal with this recommendation in the future.